Craig Revel Horwood

-Craig Revel Horwood (born 4 January 1965) is an Australian-British author, dancer, choreographer, conductor, theatre director, and former drag queen in the United Kingdom.
-He is also a patron of the Royal Osteoporosis Society.
+Craig Revel Horwood (born 4 January 1965) is an Australian–British dancer, choreographer, theatre director, author and former drag queen in the United Kingdom.
+He has twice been nominated for the Laurence Olivier Award for Best Theatre Choreographer, for his work on Spend Spend Spend (1999–2000) and the musical My One and Only (2001–2002).

-Horwood is a judge on the BBC dancing series Strictly Come Dancing and has appeared in all but one episode since its inception.
-He is often seen performing ballroom and Latin dance routines.
+Since 2004, Horwood has served as a judge on the BBC dancing series Strictly Come Dancing.
+He is the longest serving and only original judge on the series.

 Early life and family

 Craig Revel Horwood was born on 4 January 1965 in Ballarat in Victoria, Australia.
 His father Phil was a former Royal Australian Navy Lieutenant whose alcoholism had "torn their family apart".
 He started his career as a dancer in Melbourne, then moved to London to take advantage of the greater opportunities available there and to dance competitively.
 In 1989, he moved to the UK from Australia, and on 20 August 2011, he became a British citizen.

 Revel is Horwood's middle name; it is not double-barrelled.
 In his autobiography, Horwood reveals that at the age of 17, he made money by appearing as a drag queen in bars and clubs and that his relationship with an unnamed celebrity was akin to prostitution.